jeeban101/tanX-Backend-crypto-price-alert-system/README.md

     by querying the alerts table.
 On fulfillment of alert, we update the database and for any changes on the subscription list (mainted as a dictionary) we unsubscribe and resubscribe to a new list of subscription.

+### Solution Explained as Pub-Sub:
+The described solution exhibits characteristics of a publish-subscribe (pub-sub) pattern.
+In a traditional pub-sub architecture:

+1. Publisher: Binance WebSocket acts as a publisher, continuously streaming real-time price updates for various cryptocurrencies.

+2. Subscribers: The application, specifically the on_message function, acts as a subscriber, subscribing to specific kline streams (channels) of interest.

+When an alert condition is met, the alert system in the application acts as a mechanism to "publish" this information to the users who have set up alerts.
+The users, in this context, are the "subscribers" who are interested in specific cryptocurrency price updates.

+The WebSocket communication, where the server (Binance WebSocket) sends messages to multiple clients (your application), aligns with the basic concept of pub-sub.

 ### Notification Workflow

 1. **WebSocket Handling:**